Federal Government Internships

 White House Internship Program

-Please visit the links below to access internship opportunities at the individual agencies that comprise the Initiative’s Interagency Working Group.
-For more internship/employment information for students and/or recent graduates, be sure to visit http://www.usajobs.gov/studentjobs or reference this comprehensive directory of federal internships.
+Please visit the links below to access internship opportunities across the federal government.
+For more internship/employment information for students and/or recent graduates, be sure to visit www.usajobs.gov/StudentsAndGrads.

 - Consumer Financial Protection Bureau